Vikhas/jobmail-ai-extension/README.md

 > **Never miss an Online Assessment invite again!**

 A Chrome Extension that automatically detects and summarizes Online Assessment (OA) emails using Chrome's built-in AI APIs (Prompt API + Summarizer API).
-Built for the **Google Chrome Built-in AI Challenge 2025**.

 ## 🎯 What It Does